kambadur/Xilinx_System_Generator/bcdadd_1dig/README.md

 Gatway In/Out

-Simulation, Compilation and Generation of netlist needs to be verified yet.
-After this it has to be tested in Vivado to see if the HDL wrapper that XSG generates synthesizes.
+Simulation, Compilation and Generation of netlist works fine.
+It is yet to be tested in Vivado to see if the HDL wrapper that XSG generates synthesizes.
 ![](assets/bcdadd_1dig.png)